|

 - Test it: Type

-formatted mailing address already in the letter, then
+mailing address already in the letter, then open the

 - Tips:

-field of the Envelope dialog until replaced by another address
+Return Address field of the Envelope dialog until replaced by another

 for different return addresses.)

-that WordPerfect uses to find the recipient's mailing address
+"rule" that WordPerfect uses to find the recipient's mailing address on

-address to upper case, stripped of certain punctuation,
+convert the address to upper case, stripped of certain

-to conform to the U.S. Postal Service's suggested format.
-See
+punctuation, to conform to the U.S. Postal Service's suggested format.

 Method B - use a custom envelope template

-(or even if you don't), you could create a custom envelope template
+WordPerfect (or even if you don't), you could create a custom envelope

-and have a macro call it each time you need it (and automatically
+template and have a macro call it each time you need it (and

 |